GRomeroNaranjo/tiny-shakespeare/README.md

 - `statistics` For some stats tools, mean calculations.
 - `math` For some stats tools, mean calculations.

-Once these key features are installed, open the run.py folder, and proceed with this code configuration:
+Once these key features are installed, open the run.py folder, and proceed with this code configuration, where if implemented correctly this should generate the following text:

 ```
 import torch